moov-io/achgateway/docs/initial.md

 Each instance heartbeats that leader and reports the status.
 There could be a prometheus metric checking for `count(up{instance="..."}) < 1` (or checking each instance's status of heartbeating).

+### Use-Cases

+#### ACH uploads as a service

+ach-conductor can be used with multiple ODFI's or a desire to separate ACH uploads.
+The shard key that is included on every submitted file allows for both of these usecases.
+Shards are designed to be mixed and used across reused across multiple uploaders.

+#### micro-deposits

+Validating accounts is often done with small credits submitted to an account.
+The experience can be improved by originating same-day batches so the amounts are ready quickly.
+To implement this submission of ACH files with a shard key of `micro-deposit` could be used and configured to upload the end of every day.
+This will attempt to minimize the files submitted along with their cost and performance.

 ## Configuration

 ```yaml